-Return on sales is one of the most important metrics involved in gauging the health of your business and testing the logic behind your sales strategies and budget.
+Return on sales is one of the most important metrics your organization can track to gauge the health of your business and test the logic behind your budgeting and sales strategies.
 The figure is reported as a ratio and shows how much of your overall revenue results in profit versus paying down operating costs.

 How to Calculate Return on Sales

-ROS is typically reported as a percentage; so in most cases, you would be expected multiply that final number by 100 and use that to report your ROS — in this case, it would be 20%.
+ROS is typically reported as a percentage, so in most cases, you would be expected to multiply that final number by 100 and use that to report your ROS — in this case, it would be 20%.

 That percentage represents how many cents you make in profit for every dollar you earn in sales.
 Here, your ROS would be 20 cents per dollar.